Charleston Motorcycle Accident Lawyers

 Your lawyer will consider the details of your motorcycle collision, including the severity of your injuries and the cost of the associated bills, before calculating fair compensation for your personal injury lawsuit.
 In general, you should get enough compensation to pay for all expenses, as well as make up for the inconvenience and emotional pain that comes with being injured in a motorcycle accident.

-If you lost a close family member in a deadly accident in South Carolina, you may be able to file a wrongful death lawsuit against the at-fault driver’s insurance company.
+If you lost a close family member in a deadly motorcycle accident in Charleston, you may be able to file a wrongful death lawsuit against the at-fault driver’s insurance company.
 Our legal team can assist with this process, making sure you’re compensated for the economic and non-economic damages of a fatal accident.
 These usually include funeral and burial expenses, hospital bills, property damage, lost wages, loss of companionship, and more.

-If this is the first personal injury lawsuit you’ve considered filing in South Carolina, it’s vital to understand this state’s laws when it comes to car accident claims.
 First, the statute of limitations for personal injury claims is three years from the date of the injury, with some exceptions.
 For example, if you bring a claim against a government agency, you only have two years to initiate legal action.
 Of course, the sooner you take the first steps toward a claim, the better, since witness testimony and other evidence can be harder to access after several months have passed.
 This is why you should contact an attorney as soon as you can, preferably right after you seek medical attention for your injuries.

 Your Charleston, SC, lawyer will answer any questions you have about what to expect from your motorcycle accident lawsuit, including what deadlines may be involved in your case and how much compensation you’re likely to collect.
 Call our law office today for a free consultation with our caring attorneys if you’re ready to get started on the legal process with our help.